Heads Up Hold’em

 Best Places to Play Heads Up Hold’em

-As a relatively new addition to the crowded and competitive casino table game landscape, Heads Up Hold’em is still struggling to secure widespread placements throughout the U.S.
+As a relatively new addition to the crowded and competitive casino table game landscape, Heads Up Hold ’em is still struggling to secure widespread placements throughout the USA.

-The folks at Galaxy Gaming are always working to expand the game’s presence, but currently, the list of brick and mortar casino properties known to carry Heads Up Hold’em is rather slim.
+The folks at Galaxy Gaming are constantly working on expanding the game’s presence, but currently, the list of brick and mortar casino properties known to carry Heads Up Hold ’em is rather slim.

 Brick and Mortar US Casinos